Basantloay/Testing/Final Assesment/Stress test/README.md

-# The Stress test is runned on official Spotify.(https://open.spotify.com/)
+#The Stress tests is made with Apache JMeter tool.

-**The Stress tests is made with Apache JMeter tool.
+**The tests are runned on official Spotify.

-**The HTTPS requests for:
+**The features are:

 1-  Search for song